 '''

-#include "FreeRTOS.h"

-#include "task.h"

-void vTaskResume( TaskHandle t pxTaskToResume );
+void vTaskResume( TaskHandle_t pxTaskToResume );

 '''

-Listing 84 vTaskResume() function prototype
+Listing 87 vTaskResume() function prototype

 Transition a task from the Suspended state to the Ready state.
 The task must have previously been placed into the Suspended state using a call to vTaskSuspend().

 pxTaskToResume The handle of the task being resumed (transitioned out of the Suspended state).
 This is the subject task.